-To perform a manual NUC, push and hold down the image archive button by for more than 2 seconds.
+To perform a manual NUC, push and hold down the image archive button for more than 2 seconds.

-Note You can also assign the function Calibrate to the one of the programmable buttons.
-For more information, see section 7.11 Programmable buttons.
+Note You can also assign the function Calibrate to the programmable button.
+For more information, see section 7.9 Programmable button.

 11.8 Hiding all overlay